MerlinEl/Micra/README.md

 1) Unpack zip file anywhere in hd, like C:\Micra4
-2) Drag and drop file _Loader.ms in to 3Ds Max window. thats all, enjoy you work :-D
+2) Drag and drop file _Loader.ms in to 3Ds Max window.
+3) If Micra is not visible, probably using profile with multiple monitors.
+To restore settings to default type:
+	Micra.restoreToDefault()
+thats all, enjoy you work :-D